josefmuhr/DiscordWebhook/README.md

 # DiscordWebhook
-Webhook for automatical Discord Updates
+Webhook for automatic Discord Updates
 This is a update!